JamesDHitchcock/SpaceShooters/README.md

 In singleplayer, the player controls both the top and bottom ship at once.

 The game is still a work in progress, as I work to update enemy behavior, connectivity issues, and create pixel art.

+You can see the most recent version of the game in action on my Github Page at https://jamesdhitchcock.github.io/